AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-binary-numbers.md

 > **Note**: Like in the decimal number system, leading zeros are usually stripped from binary strings.
 The only exception is if you're working with [signed binary numbers](#the-binary-number-system-twos-complement), where a leading zero indicates that a number is positive and a leading one indicates that it's negative.

-With a basic understanding of binary, you should now understand the joke from earlier:
+With a basic understanding of binary numbers, you should now get the joke from earlier:

 > There are $$10$$ types of people in the world: those who understand binary and those who don't.